Skip to content

 </p>

-Is it safe to assume any span beneath a <p> is going to be either an inline style (ie. not a block style like a heading) and so if it contains a <span> with only font size and family information then this should be interpreted as extraneous?
+with only font size and family information then this should be interpreted as extraneous?
 Alternatively, is it possible using xsl greps to identify that if sequential spans contain the same information then they should all just be contained within one span?

-If, however, it contained another element (eg another nested <p> like below) then it is another kind of problem and should be left alone
+like below) then it is another kind of problem and should be left alone

 <p>